kzdev-net/kzdev.perfutils/Source/Docs/articles/getting-started.md

 The [`Memory Monitoring`](./memory-monitoring.md) topic discusses how you can monitor memory usage and allocations with `MemoryStreamSlim` using the `Metrics` and `Events` features of the .NET runtime.

-The [`Benchmarks`](./benchmarks.md) topic covers the benchmarks used to examine the performance benefits provided by the `MemoryStreamSlim` class.
+The [`Benchmarks`](./memorystream-benchmarks.md) topic covers the benchmarks used to examine the performance benefits provided by the `MemoryStreamSlim` class.

+## StringBuilderCache

+`StringBuilder` is a mutable string class that can be used to build strings more memory efficiently than repeated concatenation.
+However, the `StringBuilder` class itself is frequently allocated and deallocated when used as well as the internal buffers used, which can cause memory pressure in high-throughput scenarios.

+The [`StringBuilderCache`](xref:KZDev.PerfUtils.StringBuilderCache) class is a static class that provides a thread-safe cache of `StringBuilder` instances to reduce the number of allocations and deallocations of `StringBuilder` objects.

+The [`StringBuilderCache`](./stringbuildercache.md) document topic discusses how to use the `StringBuilderCache` class and how it can help improve performance in your applications.

+The [`Benchmarks`](./stringbuildercache-benchmarks.md) topic covers the benchmarks used to examine the performance benefits provided by the `StringBuilderCache` class.

 ## Interlocked Operations

+The `Interlocked` class in the .NET Class Library provides a set of atomic operations that can be used to perform thread-safe operations on integer types.
+These operations are very useful for scenarios where multiple threads need to update a shared variable without interfering with each other.

 The [`InterlockedOps`](xref:KZDev.PerfUtils.InterlockedOps) class provides a set of static helper methods that provide additional functionality that is not currently available in the `Interlocked` class.